Azzoluma/YAPP-CL-BETA-V1.0/README.md

 Currently only supporting Orbiter 2.0 and Vz-HextrudORT with Phaetus Rapido and Slice Engineering Mosquito.
 More options to come shortly.

-Proper documentation will be made ASAP.
-For now use the STEP files, *Cap Head screws are not all the correct length in the assembly, only use as a guide until further notice.
+*Cap Head screws are not all the correct length in the assembly, only use as a guide until further notice.

-Hardware specifics

-M3x4mm OD 4.6mm Heat sink inserts

-M2x3mm OD 3.5mm Heat sink inserts

-25x10mm 24v Frameless Fan (You can cut or sand screw holes on a standard 25mm fan as an option)

-9G Servo MG90S metal gear servo recommended

-10mm Long 4mm OD, 0.3mm wire diameter extension spring McMaster Car has them part # (1942N51)

-(More specific BOM will be made ASAP)

 <img src="https://user-images.githubusercontent.com/132520137/236590256-be258728-d882-4ef1-9caf-7d97f98ce2d9.png" width="500" />